uppsala-makerspace/vevor_vinyl_cutter_to_t_shirt_manual/guide.md

 ![Transfer foil ready for transfer](transfer_ready.jpg)

-- The foil feels smoother than a sticker
+- The foil feels smoother than a sticker ('klistermärke')
 - The foil is shinier than a sticker

 A good place to vinyl is at [https://www.scandraft.se/](https://www.scandraft.se/),